proto-deus/Pdf-to-Markdown/README.md

 ### 3. Download the DocLayout-YOLO model

-The model file (`doclayout_yolo_docstructbench_imgsz1024.pt`) is automatically downloaded on first run, or you can download it manually and place it in your project directory.
+The model file (`doclayout_yolo_docstructbench_imgsz1024.pt`) is automatically downloaded on first run.
 If it doesn't download automatically get it from [Here](https://huggingface.co/juliozhao/DocLayout-YOLO-DocStructBench/blob/main/doclayout_yolo_docstructbench_imgsz1024.pt) and put it in the root directory.

 ## Configuration